-Since different source applications employ different approaches to extract their data, the sequences of steps that will have to be done for schema extension vary on the extraction approach as well.
+Since different source applications employ different approaches to extract their data, the sequences of steps are done for schema extension vary on the extraction approach as well.
 Once the extractors have been configured to pull the additional data, the Oracle Warehouse Builder ETL delivered along with Oracle Utilities Analytics product automatically takes care of loading these additional data into the warehouse.
 The following sections cover the necessary steps to be done for each of the source applications.